-Patrick Evans is the author of three previous novels (Being Eaten Alive,Making It and Gifted) and a number of plays.
+Patrick Evans is the author of five novels (Being Eaten Alive,Making It, Gifted, The Back of His Head and, most recently, Salt Picnic) and a number of plays.
 His other books include The Penguin History of New Zealand Literature (1990), The Long Forgetting: Postcolonial Literary Culture in New Zealand (2007), An Inward Sun: The Novels of Janet Frame (1971) and Janet Frame (1977).
-He lives in Christchurch and has taught New Zealand literature at the University of Canterbury since 1978.
+He taught New Zealand literature and creative writing at the University of Canterbury until 2016.

-Gifted is a brilliant piece of ventriloquism.
-It's a book about the power of the imagination and the courage of gifted writers, but also – and much more simply – about the decency of ordinary people. – Bill Manhire
+‘Gifted is a brilliant piece of ventriloquism.
+It's a book about the power of the imagination and the courage of gifted writers, but also – and much more simply – about the decency of ordinary people.’ —Bill Manhire

-A magnificent re-imagining of a signal moment in our cultural history, this is both a novel of surpassing tenderness and a primer on creative writing.
+‘A magnificent re-imagining of a signal moment in our cultural history, this is both a novel of surpassing tenderness and a primer on creative writing.
 The ordinary is somehow made mysterious and alluring, while the puzzling business of the imagination becomes briefly – and ecstatically – illuminated.
-This is a rare and transforming reading experience. – Kate de Goldi
+This is a rare and transforming reading experience.’ —Kate de Goldi

-Patrick Evans is a stimulating and iconoclastic writer on our literature: he is also a richly talented playwright and novelist. – Owen Marshall
+‘Patrick Evans is a stimulating and iconoclastic writer on our literature: he is also a richly talented playwright and novelist.’ —Owen Marshall